The role of symmetry and dissipation in biolocomotion: Stability proofs

-Note that $z_3$, the gravity potential of mass $3$, depends on the variables in an intricate way which we shall not endeavor to make explicit.
-Thus we search for a solution $\hat{q}_*$ of
+Note that $z_4$, the gravitational potential of the $4$th mass, depends on the shape variables $\ell$ and $Z$ in an intricate way which we shall not endeavor to make explicit.
+Thus we search for a solution $s_* = (\ell_*,Z_*) \in \SE(2) \backslash Q$ of

-We recover the solution $\hat{q}_*$ by an implicit function argument.
-Let us define
+We recover the solution $s_*$ by an implicit function argument.
+Let us define the function